illinois/systems-encyclopedia/src/articles/c-strings.md

 # Strings in C

 Unlike many higher-level programming languages, C does not feature an explicit string type.
-While C does allow string literals, strings in C are represented as character arrays terminated with a null byte (`\0` or `NUL`).
+While C does allow string literals, strings in C are strictly represented as character arrays terminated with a null byte (`\0` or `NUL`).

+In C, strings are a <u>special case</u> of character arrays; not all character arrays are considered strings, but any contiguous and null-terminated buffer of characters is guaranteed to behave like a string.

 We can declare and initialize strings a few ways: